John P. Clark

-John Philip Clark (1945), known professionally as John P. Clark, is an American philosopher, academic, dialectician, author, environmental activist, social theorist, and anarchist.
+John Philip Clark (born 1945), known professionally as John P. Clark, is an American philosopher, academic, dialectician, author, environmental activist, social theorist, and anarchist.
 He is Professor Emeritus of Philosophy at Loyola University New Orleans, where he was the Gregory F. Curtin Distinguished Professor in Humane Letters and the Professions.
 He is currently director of the La Terre Institute for Ecology and Community in Dedeaux, MS. The author and editor of several books and numerous articles, he is also known to write under the pen name Max Cafard.

 Early life and education

 John Clark was born in New Orleans, Louisiana, on August 21, 1945, where his family had resided for twelve generations.

 Clark completed his undergraduate and graduate education at Tulane University and spent his academic career at Loyola University New Orleans.
 During that time, he served as a faculty member of the Environmental Studies program, as well as Professor of Philosophy, eventually becoming the Gregory F. Curtin Distinguished Professor in Humane Letters and Professions.

 Some of Clark's earliest published works included a critique of Young Hegelian Max Stirner's egoism (1977), as well as The Philosophical Anarchism of William Godwin (1977).

 Clark contributed to the editing and translation of the work of anarchist and naturalist Elisée Reclus into English.
 With Camille Martin, this culminated in A Voyage to New Orleans: Anarchist Impressions of the Old South (2004) and Anarchy, Geography, Modernity: Selected Writings of Elisée Reclus (2005, 2013), for which he also provided commentary.

 In 2008, Clark was recognized with the Dux Academicus award as an outstanding member of faculty.

 Other recognition includes the Pax Christi New Orleans Bread and Roses Award, Anthony Waters Distinguished Teaching Award, and City College Faculty Award for Excellence in Scholarship.

 In 2013, Clark published The Impossible Community: Realizing Communitarian Anarchism, a dialectical contribution to contemporary anarchist theory rooted in but differentiated from the social ecology of Murray Bookchin.
 A follow-up, titled Between Earth and Empire: From the Necrocene to the Beloved Community was published in 2019.

 The John P. Clark Papers are housed in the Special Collections and Archives of the J. Edgar and Louis S. Monroe Library, containing primarily correspondence and publications.

 He is a member of the Education Workers' Union of the Industrial Workers of the World.

 John Clark is currently the Director of the La Terre Institute for Community and Ecology, which sponsors courses and projects with the aim "at social and ecological regeneration and the creation of a cooperative, non-dominating earth community."